During the Digital Decade, Europe faces two important challenges: the green transition and the digital transition.

 However, we need to ensure that digital technologies do not consume more energy than they save.
 At present, digital technologies account for between 8-10% of our energy consumption, and 2-4% of our greenhouse gas emissions – small percentages but big numbers.

 We can make a number of changes in our digital lives to reduce our environmental impact in this area.
-For example, increasing the lifetime of a smartphone by just 1 year is equivalent to removing 1 million cars from our roads.
-Switching from 4G to 5G networks reduces energy consumption by 90%.
-And, if 40% of the workforce teleworks for two days a week we can reduce CO2 emissions by 5.2 million tonnes.
+For example, extending the lifetime of all smartphones by just 1 year would save 2.1 Mt CO2 per year by 2030, equivalent to removing 1 million cars from our roads.
+Switching from 4G to 5G networks can reduce energy consumption by up to 90%.

 The EU is researching these opportunities and more.
 It will update existing laws and introduce new measures to achieve our green and digital goals for the next decade.
 One such measure is ensuring data centres are climate neutral, energy-efficient and sustainable by 2030 at the latest.